Post Self Defense Support: The Buyer's Guide

 U.S. Law Shield–https://www.uslawshield.com/

 Whether you like the insurance model, the pre-paid legal plans, or a membership benefits provider, you should ask one last question.
 Be sure what ever plan you sign on to covers ALL ACTS OF SELF DEFENSE, not just shooting someone.
 Most companies limit their coverage to shootings only.
 That exempts the majority of self-defense acts.
-Reviewing the twelve incidents in which the members of the Armed Citizens’ Legal Defense Network, Inc. have defended themselves, only one involved one person shooting another.
+Reviewing the thirteen incidents in which the members of the Armed Citizens’ Legal Defense Network, Inc. have defended themselves, only one involved one person shooting another.
 Before relying on anyone to protect your rights after self defense, read both the fine print and read between the lines.

 How the Armed Citizens’ Legal Defense Network, Inc. operates